resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 It is a good idea to remove the ssh rule from the security group when you don't kneed it.
 This stops hackers from trying to access your machine.

+**Question 3**

+You remove ssh from a security group shared with many other servers.
+Will you be able to ssh into another server that is also governed by the security group?

+**Choices**

+    A. Yes
+    B. No
+    C. Only if there is another security group applied to the server that has ssh enabled.

+**Answer 3**

+    C. A server can have multiple security groups, and if anyone of them allows a port, then that port is allowed.

-To recap: in this lesson we learnt how to ssh into a running system, and then how to update the software on the Ubuntu based system using the package manager.
-Updating the software keeps your server more secure and thus safe.
+To recap: in this lesson we learnt about terminals and how to use one to connect to a running system using ssh, and then how to update the software on the Ubuntu based system using the package manager.

+Remember, updating the software keeps your server more secure and thus safe.

 Each operating system type has its own package management program: so if you aren't on an Ubuntu system, you need to find out what the update command is.
 Ask a friendly Linux person to show you the right command.
 And remember to